RiccardoRomanello/FREEQO/README.md

 # FREEQO
-Failure-Resilient Eulerian graph Encoding (for) Quantum tOurs
+Failure-Resilient Eulerian graph Encoding (for) Quantum tOurs.
+The correct spelling of the tool name is 'Frico'.